evantwout/web/source/installation.rst

 cannot open shared object file: No such file or directory*, you need to install the ``libpng12`` package using your distribution's package management system.

+**Single-precision calculations on MacOS X 10.7 using the Accelerate framework give erroneous results**

+This problem occurs because the interface of the ``sdot()`` function from Accelerate is incompatible with AHMED: the function returns a double-precision number, whereas AHMED expects a single-precision result.
+Until this problem is fixed, you can either do calculations in double precision or switch to a different BLAS implementation (e.g. MKL).
+Please contact us if these workarounds are not feasible for you.

 Other problems
 ..............